 HomeLands started as a documentary project, to record the land where I grew up before big machines erased it.
-I have been returning to Indiana several times a year for the last ten years to hike the trails and fields I played in as a kid.
+I started returning to Indiana several times a year in 2005 to hike the trails and fields I played in as a kid.
 With each footstep I looked for signs of the world I once knew so well.

 These ruins made me realize we define ourselves by shaping the land around us.
 As I walked the same trails over and over I came to see how land holds on to memories far longer than people do.
 And how the same land also allows us to create new identities on top of old.

 But what happens when change come from the outside?
-The catalyst for HomeLands is the construction of the East End Bridge over the Ohio River and the extension of I-265 around Louisville, Kentucky.
-These road projects, one big project really, will change the area I grew up in dramatically.
+The catalyst for HomeLands is the construction of the Lewis and Clark Bridge over the Ohio River and the extension of I-265 around Louisville, Kentucky.
+These projects, one big project really, will change the area I grew up in dramatically.
 The woods, pastures, and limestone cliffs are being converted to concrete, steel, and asphalt.

 This transformation overrides the past lives I see on my walks.
 I don’t think anymore about the farmland and woods being lost – I think about how it feels to see your home, your sense if identity, slowly vanish around you.